slettli/team-local-tactics/README.md

 * Both champions select their champions in order.
 When Player 1 is done picking three champions, he starts waiting for the match results.
 * When Player 2 is waiting to pick their third champion, after Player 1 is done, you sometimes have to ctrl+c out of the waiting loop.
 * I don't know why.
 I couldn't figure out why in time.
 I guess it hangs.
+* If you want to patch champions live, edit the some_champs.txt file.
+It's loaded every round.

 ## Playing
 * The client will automatically attempt to connect to the server, and present a list of commands if successful.